shradhatx/reference/README.md

 Goal - technical consulting role as big data solution architect leveraging open source technologies and virtual/hybrid/server-less infrastructure.
 Or a senior developer/lead in Elastic/ELK.

-Pluses- I have passion for technology and learning.
-I am adaptable.
-I take pride on delivering quality solution.

 #### Intersys Consulting -
 * Elastic consultant to solve business problem for Federation of State Medical Board.